 This means that just over 40 percent of beneficiaries have found that signing up for one of these Medicare plans is the best way to enhance their Medicare benefits through the Medicare program.

-A lot of Montana residents also sign up for Medicare Part D prescription drug plans.
-This helps with reducing out of pocket costs for medicine, which isn’t covered by Plan A or any of the Supplement plans.
+Many Montana residents also sign up for Medicare Part D prescription drug plans.
+This helps reduce out-of-pocket costs for medicine, which isn’t covered by Plan A or any of the Supplement plans.